-It may seem counterproductive, but to grow strong and healthy basil plants you need to harvest continuously throughout the season.
+It may seem counterproductive, but to grow strong and healthy basil plants, you must harvest continuously throughout the season.

 15 Mulch basil plants for moisture and weed control

-As we have already established, basil prefers moist and well drained soil.
-And to a certain extent, these two characteristics work against each other.
+As we have already established, basil prefers moist and well-drained soil.
+And to some extent, these two characteristics can work against each other.

-When water drains well, the soil is left to dry up more quickly.
+When soil drains well, it will dry more quickly.

-To help control the moisture level in our pots, we mulch by adding a layer of grass clippings, wood chips, hay or straw to the pot.
-This added layer of mulch will help lock in the moisture and also prevent weed from growing.
-A true win-win.
+To help control the moisture level in our pots, we mulch by adding a layer of grass clippings, wood chips, hay, or straw.
+This added layer of mulch will help lock in the moisture and prevent weeds from growing—a true win-win.

 16. Spacing and air circulation

-Whether you grow basil in pots, containers, grow bags or directly in your garden, you should take care not to overcrowd your basil plants.
+Whether you grow basil in pots, containers, grow bags, or directly in your garden, you should not overcrowd your basil plants.

-If you grow basil plants too densely together, inadequate air circulation will increase the risk of diseases and fungus.
-Growing basil outdoors you should aim for approximately 15 cm / 6 inches between plants.
+If you grow basil plants too densely, inadequate air circulation will increase the risk of diseases and fungi.
+Growing basil outdoors, you should aim for approximately 15 cm / 6 inches between plants.

 Summary basil plant care tips

-Basil is a rather forgiving herb to grow.
+Basil is a relatively forgiving herb to grow.
 And this is also why most people think they know how to grow and care for basil plants.

-But the reality is that paying more attention to the tips we have listed will keep your basil plants happy and producing more for longer.
+But the reality is that paying attention to details will keep your basil plants producing more for longer.

-But also remember that giving your basil plants too much love is not necessarily a good thing.
+But remember that giving your basil plants too much love is not necessarily good.

-I will end this article listing two mistakes that I have made in the past growing basil from seed.
-And in both cases I was simply to greedy and tried to grow too many plants too early in the year.
+I will end this article by listing two mistakes I have made growing basil from seed.
+And in both cases, I was too greedy and tried to grow too many plants too early in the year.

-1. Using conservatory too early in the year
+1. Using the conservatory too early in the year

-But this year we were too ambitious and simply ended up with too many basil seedlings.
-It was early spring and transplanting outdoors was not an alternative.
+But this year, we were too ambitious and ended up with too many basil seedlings.
+It was early spring, and transplanting outdoors was not an alternative.

 I decided to use our conservatory.

-To make a long story short the conservatory would heat up during the day and reach temperatures above 30 C / 86 F whereas the level of light was still far below 8 good hours of sunlight.
+To make a long story short, the conservatory would heat during the day and reach temperatures above 30 C / 86 F, whereas the light level was still far below eight good hours of sunlight.

-The end result was a long line of leggy seedlings that had to be rescued.
-And yes, they were rescued and they did recover but truth to be told, the plants from the leggy seedling never truly caught up to the seedlings grown under grow lights indoors.
+The result was a long line of leggy seedlings that had to be rescued.
+And yes, they were saved, and they did recover, but truth be told, the plants from the leggy seedling never truly caught up to the seedlings grown under grow lights indoors.

 2. Growing seedlings indoors and not enough light to go around

-Simply place starter pots on top of the LECA in between plants in the ebb and flow hydroponic bed.
-I also embed rockwool grow cubes in the LECA where there is room.
+Place starter pots on top of the LECA between plants in the ebb-and-flow hydroponic bed.
+I also embed rock wool grow cubes in the LECA where there is room.
 It is all about maximizing the space.

-And of course, even though it looks like there is enough light for all plants to the human eye, some young plants do not get enough light and grow leggy.
+But, even though it looks like there is enough light for all plants, some young plants do not get enough light and grow leggy.

-The fix is to wait for true leaves and then tip the seedlings to encourage growth of side shoots.
+The fix is to wait for true leaves and then pinch the seedlings to encourage the growth of side shoots.
 When done, give more light and watch the plants recover.